X

 • Restoring communication between cells.
 Fatty15 naturally binds to receptors, called PPARs (pronounced pee-pars) alpha and delta, that are found throughout your body and brain.
 PPARs alpha and delta orchestrate your metabolism and immunity, as well as your mood, appetite, and sleep.
 By activating PPARs, fatty15 allows your cells’ communication systems to stay alert and respond appropriately to environmental stressors and your diet.

-By promoting your metabolic health, our studies have shown that fatty15 can help maintain healthy glucose, cholesterol, and immune homeostasis, as well as healthy liver function.*
+By promoting your metabolic health, studies have shown that fatty15 canhelp maintain healthy glucose, cholesterol, and immune homeostasis, as well as healthy liver function.*

 Who We Are

-How did we discover that C15:0 was so amazing?
+How did we discover that C15:0 was an essential fatty acid with broad health benefits?
 To be truthful, it didn’t start out with a focus on human health.

 Dr. Stephanie Venn-Watson, a veterinary epidemiologist, discovered the potential benefits of C15:0 while working to improve the health, nutrition, and welfare of older dolphins.
-She initially found that the healthiest aging dolphins had a major dietary source of C15:0, i.e. a greater fat intake of this unique odd-chain, long-chain fatty acid that seemed to have important health benefits.
+She initially found that the healthiest aging dolphins had a major dietary source of C15:0, i.e. a greater fat intake of this odd-chain fatty acid that seemed to have important health benefits.

 Three years and eight studies later, Stephanie and her team were able to show that C15:0 was an active and beneficial fatty acid that was meeting the criteria of being the first essential fatty acid to be discovered in 90 years.